Automated Marketing for WordPress: How To Make it Personal

 Why does personalization matter?

 Marketing is no longer a one-size-fits-all nowadays.
 In a world overrun by advertising and marketing, the only relevant marketing is a personally tailored message.
-The aim of personalized marketing for WordPress is to provide a custom message to each user based on certain attributes, history and preferences.
+The aim of personalized automated marketing for WordPress is to provide a custom message to each user based on certain attributes, history and preferences.

 Is the user new?
 Where were they referred from?
 At which point did they enter your website?
 Is the user a loyal customer with a good purchase history who visited regularly or a slipping user you’re concerned about losing?
 The message you use for each of these users should be different.